 The policy of some airports is to allow the outbound passenger to keep the drug, provided that it is one ounce or less.
-In California, the TSA is trained regarding small amounts of cannabis can be possessed by adults who are travelling within the State (up to one ounce.
+In California, the TSA is trained regarding small amounts of cannabis that can be possessed by adults who are traveling within the State (up to one ounce.

 Should a CBD product be discovered, passengers can bring it on the plane, provided that it meets FDA standards of no more than 0.3 percent THC.